 There is no discernible cure for herpes but scientists have devised a treatment that can abate the symptoms of herpes and also greatly diminish the chances of spreading the ailment on to others if the individual is sexually active.

 There are two main forms of herpes.
-One is called the HSV 1 and it causes cold sores around the mouth and lips of the affected person.
+One is called the HSV 1, which causes cold sores around the mouth and lips of the affected person.
 The other is known as HSV 2 and also causes cold sores around the genitals and rectum of patients, which is why it is aptly called genital herpes.
 The affected areas are used to distinguish between type 1 and type 2 herpes.

-Herpes is known to create sores in the genital and rectal area, buttocks and thighs of those who contract the disease.
-It may be spread from engaging in vaginal, oral and anal sexual activity with an infected person.
-Additionally, the virus is capable of distribution even if sores are not apparent and akin to other sexually transmitted diseases, a mother may infect their children during childbirth.
+Herpes is known to create sores in the genital and rectal area, buttocks, and thighs of those who contract the disease.
+It may be spread by engaging in vaginal, oral, and anal sexual activity with an infected person.
+Additionally, the virus is capable of distribution even if sores are not apparent, and akin to other sexually transmitted diseases, a mother may infect their children during childbirth.

 If you feel you have a sexually transmitted disease, contact your medical professional immediately.
 If you feel you would like to learn more about STDs or have questions, you can contact the Planned Parenthood U.S. National Sexual Health Hotline at 1-800-230-PLAN (7526).